dotlottie/player-component/.changeset/wicked-bees-drum.md

 '@dotlottie/react-player': patch
 ---

-fix: 🐛 First loopComplete event was not firing
+fix: 🐛 First loopComplete event was not firing when direction is -1